-Arnab Goswami’s Republic TV to launch on Hotstar, first for a news channel
+Here is how to watch Arnab Goswami’s Republic

 Earlier this week, Republic TV announced that it will use a range of Microsoft products and services that are designed to make newsrooms more productive.
 Microsoft Azure will host Republic’s digital platforms.

 The channel also announced that it will be a free to air channel.
-On dish satellite providers, it will be available on TataSky – channel no. 616, Airtel Digital TV – 376 and DishTV – 771.
+On dish satellite providers, it will be available on TataSky – channel no. 616, Airtel Digital TV – 376, Videocon d2h — 360 and DishTV – 771.

 Republic TV is part of ARG Outlier Media Private Limited.
 Among its main investors are Rajya Sabha MP’s Rajeev Chandrashekar’s Asianet News Online Private Limited, and SARG Media Holding Private Limited which is owned by Goswami himself.